The Smell of Concrete After Rain - 99% Invisible

 Back in the 1960s, Victorian-style buildings were considered hideous and impossible to repair.
 We were tearing batches of Victorians down to erect big concrete buildings.
 But some Victorians were saved—and today, some of them are considered treasures.

 Concrete architecture now finds itself at an inflection point: too outdated to be modern, too young to be classic.
-And a small, but growing band of architects, architecture enthusiasts, and preservationists, would like us to just wait a bit and see.
+And a small but growing band of architects, architecture enthusiasts, and preservationists would like us to just wait a bit and see.

 Maybe, with a little time, we’ll come around to love these hulking concrete brutes.